$ 500,000 Lost to Spoofing Bank Hotline in Google Ads: Police - ExBulletin

 $ 500,000 Lost to Spoofing Bank Hotline in Google Ads: Police

-Singapore: A new scam that tricks victims into calling a fake bank hotline found in a Google search has cost at least S $ 495,000, police said Wednesday.
+Singapore police said Wednesday (January 19th) that a new scam that tricked victims into calling a fake bank hotline found in a Google search cost at least S $ 495,000.

 Police have added that since December 2021, at least 15 people have been prey to this new variant of the scam.